-On May 30, 2019, we entered into a Warrant Exercise Agreement, or the Exercise Agreement, with Armistice Capital Master Fund, Ltd., or Armistice.
-Pursuant to the Exercise Agreement, Armistice exercised (i) outstanding warrants to purchase 270,313 shares of our common stock with an exercise price of \$3.1445 per share issued as part of the October 2018 financing and (ii) outstanding warrants to purchase 837,500 shares of our common stock with an exercise price of \$4.00 per share issued as part of the June 2018 financing, for aggregate exercise proceeds to us of approximately \$4.2 million, or, collectively, the Warrant Exercise.
+On May 30, 2019, we entered into a Warrant Exercise Agreement, or the Exercise Agreement, with a shareholder of our common stock, or the shareholder.
+Pursuant to the Exercise Agreement, the shareholder exercised (i) outstanding warrants to purchase 13,515 shares of our common stock, par value \$0.001 per share, with an exercise price of \$62.89 per share issued as part of the October 2018 financing and (ii) outstanding warrants to purchase 41,875 shares of our common stock with an exercise price of \$80.00 per share issued as part of the June 2018 financing, for aggregate exercise proceeds to us of approximately \$4.2 million, or, collectively, the Warrant Exercise.

-As an inducement for the Warrant Exercise, we agreed to issue to Armistice a new warrant, exercisable for six years, to purchase up to 1,200,000 shares of our common stock at an exercise price of \$4.50 per share, or the New Warrant.
-We also agreed to file a registration statement covering the resale of the shares underlying the New Warrant.
-The New Warrant and the shares underlying the New Warrant were offered to Armistice in reliance upon the exemption provided by Rule 506 of Regulation D and Section 4(a)(2) of the Securities Act.
+As an inducement for the Warrant Exercise, we agreed to issue to the shareholder a new warrant, exercisable for six years, to purchase up to 60,000 shares of our common stock at an exercise price of \$90.00 per share.
+We also agreed to file a registration statement covering the resale of the new warrant shares.
+The new warrant and new warrant shares were offered to the shareholder in reliance upon the exemption provided by Rule 506 of Regulation D and Section 4(a)(2) of the Securities Act of 1933.

-Under ASC 260, the fair value of the New Warrant of \$3.9 million was recognized into accumulated deficit.
+Under ASC 260, the fair value of the new warrants of \$3.9 million was recognized into accumulated deficit.